lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Secrets and IAM for secure access.
 - Monitoring, control tables and alerts for operational observability.

-If you want, I can sketch a sample Jobs JSON for a multi-task DAG or show a template notebook that follows these principles.

 ## How do you implement and validate surrogate key generation in distributed environments using Databricks?
 Problem summary: generating contiguous, unique surrogate keys in a distributed Spark/Databricks job is tricky because Spark is parallel and non-transactional at the row-level.
 The reliable pattern is to atomically reserve a contiguous ID range (a block) from a centralized generator, then assign offsets inside the job deterministically.
 Below are practical options, a recommended pattern with code, validation steps, tests, monitoring, and best practices.